GarrettPi/MakeChangeProject/README.md

 ### Lessons Learned

 My main takeaway from this project is that I REALLY enjoy coding.
-Trying to explain the project I was working on to my family was met with some poorly-feigned enthusiasm but I was riveted the whole time.
+My trying to explain the project I was working on to my family was met with some poorly-feigned enthusiasm but I was riveted the whole time.
 This type of language manipulation for problem solving really tickles my fancy.

 Apart from the sheer joy I got out of working on MakeChange, I'd say the next biggest takeaway would be that there are innumerable ways to solve every coding problem.
 Even with something as simple as conditional statements, there are many choices of which to use and even more choices to make in regards to implementation.

 Last big takeaway is that debugging is KEY.
-When I couldn't figure out why a loop was repeating when it should have ended, I through in some descriptive sysout debug statements and I had the answer immediately.
+When I couldn't figure out why a loop was repeating when it should have ended, I threw in some descriptive sysout debug statements and I had the answer immediately.